Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible only for handling user interaction.

 The goal is a system in which a new programming language only needs to implement a single language server, while a new code editor only needs to implement a single language client.
 In the best case scenario, any language server and language client can be used together (although in practice this is still not always the case).
-If we wanted to support $N$ programming languages for $M$ code editors, without the LSP we would need $N dot M$ implementations of language semantics @rask-lsp-specification.
+If we wanted to support $N$ programming languages for $M$ code editors, without the LSP we would need $N dot M$ implementations of language semantics.
 With the LSP, this number is reduced drastically to only $N$ language server and $M$ language client implementations.

-The general setup is quite simple: The client and server communicate via `jsonrpc 2.0` messages.
+#cite(form: "prose", <lsp-spec>) describes the general setup: The client and server communicate via `jsonrpc 2.0` messages.
 These messages are mostly either of 3 types:
 - _Notification Messages_
 - _Request Messages_
 - _Response Messages_